 Retirement plans are very important to the capital markets.
-As of December 31, 2012, tax qualified retirement plans held \$19.85 trillion in assets, of which over \$14 trillion is attributable to employer-provided plans.
+As of December 31, 2014, retirement assets totaled \$24.7 trillion, of which over \$10 trillion is attributable to employer-provided plans.
 This pool of capital helps to finance productivity, which enhances investments and business expansion.
 Contributions by employees and employers to defined contribution plans continued even through the recent years of financial stress.

-Changes to the tax treatment of retirement plans that would reduce contributions or discourage the establishment and maintenance of plans could negatively impact the role of these pivotal players in the capital markets.
+Changes to the tax treatment of retirement plans that would reduce contributions or discourage the establishment and maintenance of plans could negatively impact the role of these pivotal players in the capital markets as well as the capital markets themselves.